Pinta365/WebPulseBackend/README.md

-# WebTrace: Web Analytics with Deno
+# WebPulse: Web Analytics with Deno

 Host on your own server or Deno Deploy.